dsledge1/Redact/Project Guide/02_conventions.md

 - TypeScript: Jest (or Vitest), colocated in __tests__/.
 - All new features require tests.
 - Functional tests to be performed on files added to test_documents/
+- Test real-world scenarios such as:
+  - Corrupted files
+  - Password-protected PDFs
+  - Very large files
+- Performance benchmarking:
+  - Should process 100 page PDF in < 30 seconds
+- Security tests, watching for injections for example

 ### Logging